ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab04.md

 <img src="mortgage.png" width="700" alt="mortgage program example" />

 <h2>Step 3: Create a makefile and Compile the Codes with the make Command</h2>
-In order to learn another way to manage our source codes and their compilation, we will first create a makefile and put in the usual g++ commands in it.
+In order to learn another way to manage our source codes and their compilations, we will first create a makefile and put in the usual g++ commands in it.
 Afterwards, whenever we want to compile our programs, the Linux command is a lot shorter.
 The use of makefiles will reveal itself to be very useful the more complex our programs and CS projects become.

 Using your text editor, create a new file called makefile and enter the following into it: